 Translations of early sources can be difficult to read and understand without prior background knowledge of the time period.
 For complete beginners to the time period, it is recommended to first read other introductory material first.
 Free resources include:

 For these translation drafts, I have favored more literal translations wherever possible.
 While aware that this adds an additional level of difficulty for the casual reader, I stick to this approach for several reasons:

 - Rendering material to cater to the specifics of a fluent ‘British English’ or ‘American English’ necessarily leads to a certain amount of twisting of the base material which encourages interpretations that may not be necessarily correct.
 Attempting to craft a ‘Chinese English’ style better preserves the intended meaning.

 - My own knowledge of the source texts is imperfect, and when faced with potential ambiguities on interpretation, I wish to preserve the ambiguity through more literal renderings.
 This leaves things more open for readers to be aware of my own limitations and more knowledgeable experts can offer suggestions.

 - When faced with difficult to understand passages, trying for a more literal rendering is often safer than a forceful guess.
-If a passage sounds incredibly awkward, the translation is probably imperfect and open to correction.
+If a passage sounds incredibly awkward, the translation is probably imperfect and open to correction by more knowledgeable experts.
 All corrections are welcome here.

 Overall, I consider this material as an “upstream step” in a longer pipeline starting from the source texts down to the casual English reader.
 This material is primarily aimed at more devoted amateur English speaking scholars, who can use this material in crafting their own more accessible material aimed toward more casual audiences.